-Ellen Hinsey is an American writer, essayist and poet.
-She was born in Boston, Massachusetts.
-She has lived, traveled and taught in Europe, based mostly in Paris.
+Ellen Hinsey is a European/American writer, essayist and poet.
+Born in Boston, Massachusetts, she has lived, traveled, researched and taught in Europe, based mostly in Paris.
 Her work is concerned with history, philosophy, literature and democracy.

 She is the author of nine books of essays, poetry, dialogue and literary translation.

 Mastering the Past: Contemporary Central and Eastern Europe and the Rise of Illiberalism

 (Telos Press, March 2017)